Saul Goodman: Season 3

-Chuck arranges for Jimmy to learn of the recording through Ernesto and Kim, and Jimmy breaks into Chuck's house to destroy it.
-Chuck's private investigator and Howard witness Jimmy's actions, enabling Chuck to report him to the police.
+Chuck arranges for Jimmy to learn of the recording through Ernesto and Kim, enraging Jimmy enough to break into Chuck's house to destroy it.
+A private investigator Chuck hired and Howard witness Jimmy's actions, enabling Chuck to report him to the police.

 Jimmy is arrested, but Chuck tells the prosecutor he prefers having Jimmy submit to a bar association disciplinary hearing to pursuing a criminal case.
-Jimmy and Kim make Chuck's mental fitness an issue when he testifies, and Jimmy questions him about his hypersensitivity.
-Jimmy reveals that Huell Babineaux, a pickpocket, placed Jimmy's cell phone battery in Chuck's pocket and Chuck carried it for over an hour without experiencing symptoms.
-The suggestion that his illness is not real causes Chuck to vent all his frustrations about Jimmy in a tirade that stuns the hearing room audience.
+In order to prevent Jimmy from getting disbarred, he and Kim make Chuck's mental fitness an issue when he testifies, and Jimmy questions him about his hypersensitivity.
+Jimmy reveals that he had Huell Babineaux, a pickpocket, place Jimmy's cell phone battery in Chuck's pocket during the hearing, and that Chuck carried it for over an hour without experiencing symptoms.
+The suggestion that his illness is not real causes Chuck to have a meltdown and vent all his frustrations about Jimmy and his many unethical actions in a tirade that stuns the hearing room audience.

 Jimmy's law license is suspended for a year, but he is not disbarred.
-To both pay his share of the rent on the office and make use of TV ad time for which he has already prepaid, Jimmy begins producing commercials for other businesses while using the on-air alias Saul Goodman.
+To both pay his share of the rent on the office and make use of TV ad time for which he has already prepaid, Jimmy begins producing commercials for other businesses while using the on-air alias "Saul Goodman".
 Jimmy attempts to obtain a refund of his malpractice insurance premium but finds that the insurance must stay in force in case he is sued over past cases while his license is suspended.
 Jimmy pretends to break down while informing the insurance carrier about Chuck's condition, an act calculated to get the carrier to raise Chuck's malpractice insurance premiums.
 The insurance carrier informs Chuck and Howard that HHM's insurance rates will rise dramatically unless Chuck is continually supervised by another attorney.
 Chuck wants to fight, but Howard pays the first of three installments that enable him to buy out Chuck's partnership, and forces Chuck to retire.